 The Scope of Work (sometimes abbreviated SOW) is a document, which clearly describes what is and is not included in the remodel.
 The Scope of Work ensures that your new remodel will meet all code requirements and specifies the structural changes, materials to be used, etc. Before a single craftsman raises a hammer, the Scope of Work is presented to the homeowner for approval.

 We then make another appointment to come back and measure.
 During the second visit, we take extensive measurements, examine any existing construction drawings (don’t worry if you don’t have any), and record an oral history of the house.
 The measurements we gather will allow us to coordinate creative and structural elements such as mechanical (HVAC), electrical, plumbing, foundation, etc. The measurements also allow us to provide extremely accurate cost and time estimates.

 Next comes the part that many homeowners love: the selection process.
 This is where we work with you to select the materials for your remodel, such as countertops, custom cabinets, light fixtures, plumbing fixtures, flooring, and more.
-These upfront decisions make the build process less stressful for the client, because it all but eliminates the possibility of rushed, last-minute decisions.
-Our structured selection process also reduces the potential for delay because these materials can be ordered early on and are available for installation exactly when they are needed.
+These upfront decisions make the build process less stressful for the client, because it all but eliminate the possibility of rushed, last-minute decisions.
+Our structured selection process also reduces the potential for a delay because these materials can be ordered early in the process and are available for installation exactly when they are needed.